fballiano/openmage-image-cleaner/README.md

 # The best image cleaner for Magento 1.x and OpenMage

-Why the need for yet another image cleaner
+Why the need for yet another image cleaner?
 ---------
 Because I couldn't find any (actively supported) module with all the features I needed